shriamrut/bard-cli/README.md

 #### Bard-CLI
 This python adapter script uses the bard API [Bard-API](https://github.com/dsdanielpark/Bard-API) to have Command Line Interface (CLI) based interaction to Google's BARD.
+Please review the instructions mentione in the [Bard-API](https://github.com/dsdanielpark/Bard-API) for additional information and risks.

 #### Pre-requistes
 1. Install the necessary modules from requirements.txt - `pip install -r requirements.txt`